-How we decide on VPN ratings
+How we decide on VPN ratings: an in-depth look

 - How well does it work around the globe?
 The number of servers means very little without context.
 Some VPN providers have a lot of them, but they are mostly concentrated in a couple of regions, largely ignoring others.
 Furthermore, some countries restrict VPN use and not all VPN providers find ways to function regardless of blocking efforts.